GabrielMoreau/oberapk/README.md

 There are two configuration files.
 They can be under `/etc/oberapk` folder or under `$HOME/.local/oberapk`.

-* `oberapk.conf` describes the local configuration of your site.
+* The `oberapk.conf` file describes the local configuration of your site.
-  It gives the available kits and packaging that can be applied and on which versions of the distribution.
+  It indicates which kits are available and which packages can be applied to which versions of the distribution (based on the distribution name).
-  Each site pushes the packages it wants on the version(s) it wants.
+  In this way, each site has the choice of pushing the packages it wants onto its local Reprepro repository and only onto the distribution version(s) it needs.
+  Please note that the recipes will certainly not work on all distributions.
+  Oberapk is intended to be a simple tool for managing a reasonable number of machines.
+  Not all cases are taken into account.

   ```
   @all: @free @non-free